 - Contact Us

-At East Bay, we will make initial admissions decisions based on the information students originally listed when they submitted their applications.
+At East Bay, we will make initial admission decisions based on the information students originally listed when they submitted their applications.
 But all initial acceptances sent are conditional and final admissions decisions are only made after receipt of applicants' final college transcripts listing grades for any courses in progress.
-While the final transcript deadlines is July 15, we urge students to submit them earlier so that we can provide them preliminary degree audit reports during mandatory summer orientation to help with planning their fall semester enrollment.
+While the final transcript deadline is July 1 for fall semester and Oct.
+1 for spring semester, we urge students to submit them earlier so that we can provide them preliminary degree audit reports during mandatory summer orientation to help with planning their fall semester enrollment.

 Upper-division transfer students are required to:

 - Have completed 60 or more transferable semester (90 quarter) units